Cici-16/Yue.Mei24/README.md

 ---
 ## 4. Key Findings
-From the analysis, three main conclusions are drawn:
+From the analysis, main conclusions are drawn:

 1.The total value of U.S. imports from China presents a steady long-term upward trend.